 What Is Mediation?

 Mediation is a process that may be voluntarily entered by the parties or required through a court order.
-The goal of mediation is to reach a mutually agreed-upon resolution to save the time and money required if the lawsuit goes to trial.
+Mediation aims to reach a mutually agreed-upon resolution to save the time and money required if the lawsuit goes to trial.
 During mediation, an impartial third party will be present to help guide the conversation and keep it cooperative rather than hostile and uncooperative.

 Mediation is most successful when both parties can agree on what they are trying to accomplish and are willing to make some compromises.
 Conversely, when parties are unwilling to compromise, mediation will likely fail, and the lawsuit will end up at trial anyway.

 Read more: How Mediation Works in Personal Injury Cases